-280 Digital Systems Design (3) (Prerequisites: A grade of C or better in 212, or 227, and a grade of C or better in Mathematics 230) F. Starting from a description of digital circuits regarded as functional blocks, the course leads to a consideration of the logical design of combinational and sequential digital systems.
+280 Digital Systems Design (3) (Prerequisites: A grade of C or better in in Mathematics 230 or permission of school) F. Starting from a description of digital circuits regarded as functional blocks, the course leads to a consideration of the logical design of combinational and sequential digital systems.
 Topics include binary representation of information, gate types, combinational circuit design, counters, registers, arithmetic circuits, sequential circuit design, and programmed logic.
 Students will gain practical experience by applying lecture material in a hands-on laboratory setting.